 “It’s not just about celebrating the program but ensuring its legacy and providing the organization with the infrastructure and capacity it needs to continue beyond Florence and to bring it to a place where not only it continues with tremendous success, but it continues to grow,” volunteer Nicole Draiss said recently.
 “That is her vision, not just to keep it status quo.”

-The organization has helped more than 6,000 families; approximately 500 individuals have gained their U.S. citizenship and 450 tutors are available in the United States and 25 countries around the world.
-ELL has won more than 20 American and international awards for its efforts.
+The organization has helped more than 8,000 families; over 590 individuals have gained their U.S. citizenship and 450 tutors are available in the United States and 25 countries around the world.
+ELL has won more than 28 American and international awards for its efforts.

 Still, there are almost 1,000 people on the organization’s waiting list seeking tutoring help to learn English as a second language through Phillips’ program, improve computer literacy skills, become a U.S. citizen, obtain or advance in their employment or acquire their general education diploma or achieve a number of other objectives.
 Fifty-one are studying to become U.S. citizens.